Procter & Gamble Co. (PG) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

-- A stock's beta generally indicates its volatility relative to the broader equity market; for PROCTER & GAMBLE Co, its beta is lower than 85.23% of dividend issuing stocks we observed.
+- A stock's beta generally indicates its volatility relative to the broader equity market; as for PG, approximately 90.96% of US-listed dividend issuers had a higher beta, and thus may have greater price volatility.

 PG Dividend Chart